ELENA-LANG/elena-lang/README.md

 License
 ---
-The compiler and executables distributed in this package fall under The Apache License V2.0e, for more information read the file LICENSE.TXT.
+The compiler and executables distributed in this package fall under MIT License, for more information read the file LICENSE.MD.

 ELENA Installation / Run
 ---